surprise me

 An excursion through discrete differential geometry.

-Recently I worked on the implementation of two-dimensional surfaces embedded in a 3D space.
-With the occasion, I wanted to explore the concept of intrinsic curvature, as studied by Gauss first and Riemann later.
-To calculate the Gaussian curvature in the vertex shader I used the definition given by Meyer et al. in Discrete Differential-Geometry Operators for Triangulated 2-Manifolds.
-Have a look at the code implementation in Observable.
+I worked on the implementation of two-dimensional surfaces embedded in a 3D space.
+On this occasion, I wanted to explore the concept of intrinsic curvature, as studied first by Gauss and later by Riemann.
+To calculate the Gaussian curvature in the vertex shader, I used the definition provided by Meyer et al. in Discrete Differential-Geometry Operators for Triangulated 2-Manifolds.
+Have a look at the code implementation on Observable.

-Umbilic Torus, implemented with regl and glsl code in Observable.
-Red and blue colours describe negative and positive curvature values respectively.
-Intermediate colours, such as violet, describe curvature near zero.
+Umbilic Torus: implemented with regl and GLSL code on Observable.
+Red and blue colors describe negative and positive curvature values, respectively.
+Intermediate colors, such as violet, indicate curvature values near zero.

 Be Open

-I evaluate at most the possibility to do something useful for others, and I take some actions in that direction.
-I create open-source software and I have a blog where I write about math, graphics and programming.
+I evaluate, above all, the possibility of doing something useful for others, and I take actions in that direction.
+I create open-source software, and I have a blog where I write about math, graphics, and programming.
 Please enjoy.

 Data Visualisation

-Iconic representations of data quality: each element describes the information completeness of the associated entity.
-Read more in /data-visualisation.
+Iconic representations of data quality: each element illustrates the completeness of information for the associated entity.
+Read more at /data-visualisation.